JonasHasl/Hobby-Projects/README.md

 -Source code for app Finvest can be explained upon request

--Source code for financial macroeconomic data retrieved from web scraping and FRED API with combined score for the economy can be sent upon request.
+-Source code for financial macroeconomic data retrieved from FRED API and multpl.com with combined score for the economy can be sent upon request.
 To deploy code it is necessary to retrieve an API key from FRED.